-In the pursuit of financial independence it may be obvious to work hard and make as much money as you can, however as I'll make a case for in this post, that's not your best course of action.
+In the pursuit of financial independence it may be reasonable to work hard and make as much money as you can, however as I'll make a case for in this post, that's not the best course of action.

-With a frugal mentality you'll retire earlier.
-Earlier even, than someone with a harder work ethic.
-This is because of the two-fold effect of reducing expenses, making it more important than increasing income.
+With a frugal mentality, you'll retire earlier.
+Earlier even, than someone with a harder work ethic; this is because of the two-fold effect of reducing expenses (which make it more important than increasing income).

-- If you spend less you can save more...
+- If you spend less, you can invest more.

-More capital gives you more options for different investments, not only can you invest larger sums but you can invest in alternative options with better returns.
-Turning financial independence into a sprint, not a marathon (but don't get burnt out!).
+More money opens doors to more options for investing, so not only can you invest more considerable capital but these alternative options may have better returns (think real estate), potentially making the race to financial independence a sprint instead of a marathon (but don't get burnt out!).

-This is an interesting one.
-If your goal is to live under 4% of your net worth then making that 4% as small as possible means that the 100% also gets to be small!
-Immediately knocking off time spent in the proverbial cubicle.
-Essentially, when you focus on expenses...
+If your goal is to live under 4% of your net worth then, by living frugally you minimise that 4% which means the 100% is also small!

 your goal number is smaller and you get there faster!